dokester/BayesicFitting/docs/classdocs/NestedSampler.md

     Hyperparameters follow model parameters.
     The values will override those at initialization.
-    They are used in this instantiation, unless overwritten at the call to sample() distribution : None or String or ErrorDistribution Defines the ErrorDistribution to be used
+    They are used in this instantiation, unless overwritten at the call to sample()
+* distribution  :  None or String or ErrorDistribution<br>
+    Defines the ErrorDistribution to be used
     When the hyperpar(s) are not to be kept fixed, they need `Prior` and maybe limits.